Global Paleoclimate Indicators: Size

-Investigations of planktonic foraminiferal population indicate that tropical species attain their largest test sizes in tropical waters, and polar species reach maximum sizes in polar waters.
+Investigations of planktonic foraminiferal populations indicate that tropical species attain their largest test sizes in tropical waters, and polar species reach maximum sizes in polar waters.
 Species living in subtropical and subpolar waters decrease in test size with both increasing and decreasing temperature.

-The proloculus (the first chamber) sizes of benthic forams are affected by sea water temperature and their mean has been used as proxy for paleoclimatic investigations.
+The proloculus (the first chamber) sizes of benthic forams are affected by sea water temperature and their mean has been used as a proxy for paleoclimatic investigations.

-Mean test diameters of the planktonic foraminifer Orbulina universa have been used to interpret sea surface temperature history in Somali Basin.
+Mean test diameters of the planktonic foraminifer Orbulina universa have been used to interpret sea surface temperature history in the Somali Basin.
 R-mode factor and Q-mode cluster analyses define five significant factor assemblages and five clusters reflecting different environmental characteristics, including increased oxygenation, high surface productivity.

 Coiling direction

 A number of forams have been cited to have different coiling directions in response to surface temperature.
-Globierina pachyderma, for example, exhibits dominant population of right coiling direction in cold water vs. left in warm water, and the ratio of these two forms have been utilized to estimate paleotemperature.
+Globierina pachyderma, for example, exhibits a dominant population of right coiling direction in cold water vs. left in warm water, and the ratio of these two forms has been utilized to estimate paleotemperature.
 A similar dependency of coiling directions on temperatures has been reported for Muricohebergella delrioensis in Cretaceous sediments.

 Globigerina bulloides, a benthic foram, has been documented for its coiling directions related to seawater temperatures in surface sediments of the southern Indian Ocean.

 A similar relationship has been documented for another benthic foram Bulinina marginata.